ossf/wg-best-practices-os-developers/docs/labs/create_checker.md

 JSON is a simple format, which is a bonus.
 However, JSON is noisy for this situation, especially when there are many backslashes and double-quotes (as there are in patterns).
+For this use case, JSON is probably unnecessarily hard to read and use.
+Still, if you prefer, you can use it.
 If you use JSON, remember:

 * All strings must be surrounded by double-quotes, even field names.